 Secondary reserves are reserves that can convert to energy within 10 to 30 minutes.
-This includes the unloaded capacity of online generation that can be achieved according to the resource ramp rates in 10 to
+This includes the unloaded capacity of online generation that can be achieved according to the resource ramp rates in 10 to 30 minutes.

-30 minutes.
 It also includes offline resources that offer a time to start of less than 30 minutes but more than 10 minutes.
-Secondary reserves do not include preemergency or emergency demand response resources, even if they offer to start in less than 30 minutes.
+Secondary reserves do not include pre-emergency or emergency demand response resources, even if they offer to start in less than 30 minutes.
 Secondary reserves do not include exports that can be recalled in less than 30 minutes.

-As with the other reserve products, for most resources, PJM determines the MW available for secondary reserve based on energy offer parameters.89 Energy storage resources, hydroelectric resources, and demand response resources must specify their availability and MW separately.
-Online resources' secondary reserves are based on ramp rates and the lesser of the secondary reserve maximum or economic maximum parameters, as well as any cleared synchronized reserve.90 The use of the secondary reserve maximum output limit requires prior approval by PJM.91 Offline resources' secondary reserves are based on the time to start, which is the start-up time plus notification time, and any cleared nonsynchronized reserve.92 Certain resource types, including nuclear, wind, and solar units, are by default excluded from providing secondary reserves.
+As with the other reserve products, for most resources, PJM determines the MW available for secondary reserve based on energy offer parameters.97 Energy storage resources, hydroelectric resources, and demand response resources must specify their availability and MW separately.
+Online resources' secondary reserves are based on ramp rates and the lesser of the secondary reserve maximum or economic maximum parameters, as well as any cleared synchronized reserve.98 The use of the secondary reserve maximum output limit requires prior approval by PJM.99 Offline resources' secondary reserves are based on the time to start, which is the start-up time plus notification time, and any cleared nonsynchronized reserve.
+100 Certain resource types, including nuclear, wind, and solar units, are by default excluded from providing secondary reserves.

-Figure 10-29 shows the daily average total available secondary reserve in 2024.
-In 2024, the average real-time supply of secondary reserve was 21,371.2 MW.
+Figure 10-30 shows the daily average total available secondary reserve in the first three months of 2025.
+In the first three months of 2025, the average realtime supply of secondary reserve was 21,557.2 MW.
+The available secondary reserve decreased in January during the 2025 polar vortex (Figure 10-29) as PJM brought on more units for energy.
+The available secondary reserve decreased in February during conservative operations.

-Figure 10-29 Daily Average Available Secondary Reserve: 2024

-See PJM.
-"PJM Manual 11: Energy & Ancillary Services Market Operations" § 4.2.3 Reserve Market Resource Offer Structure, Rev. 133 (Dec.
-17, 2024).
+97 See PJM.
+"PJM Manual 11: Energy & Ancillary Services Market Operations" § 4.2.3 Reserve Market Resource Offer Structure, Rev. 133 (Dec 17, 2024).

-See PJM.
+98 See PJM.
 "PJM Manual 11: Energy & Ancillary Services Market Operations" § 4.2.5.1 Reserve Market Capability for Online Generation Resources, Rev. 133 (Dec.
-17, 2024).
+17, 2024)

-See PJM.
-"PJM Manual 11: Energy & Ancillary Services Market Operations" § 4.2.2.1

-Communication for Reserve Capability Limitation, Rev. 133 (Dec.
-17, 2024).
+99 See PJM.
+"PJM Manual 11: Energy & Ancillary Services Market Operations" § 4.2.2.1 Communication for Reserve Capability Limitation, Rev.